-Preston Simons is Abbott’s vice president and corporate officer for information technology.
-He joined Abbott in October 2000 and was appointed to this position in March 2005.
+Prior to this role, Simons was Abbott’s vice president and corporate officer for information technology.
+He joined Abbott in 2000 and was appointed to this position in 2005.

 He earned a bachelor's degree in business administration and computer science from the Illinois Institute of Technology and a master's degree in business administration from the University of Chicago.

 Todd Siwak is CEO of the Ferrara Candy Company.
 Prior to joining Ferrara, he was an operating partner at Catterton Partners, one of the largest consumer-focused private equity groups in the United States.
 He brings to Ferrara a wealth of leadership experience in sales, marketing, operations and management, with a specific focus on the consumer packaged-goods industry.